learnable-content/contributor-documentation/README.md

     - How to respond to Conversations
 - Roles as a Course Helper
    - How to work on Captions
+   - How to Set Up a Course Repo
    - How to work on Chapter Markers
    - How to create Handouts
       - Handout Images
-   - How to Set Up a Course Repo
+   - How to Create Slides
    - How to Set Up a Screencast Series Repo
 - Invoicing with Freshbooks